-But before you venture there, and are thus motivated to find an economist or a journalist, please notice what I am doing here, in these last few paragraphs.
+But before you venture there, and are thus motivated to find an economist or a journalist, please notice what I am doing here, in these past few paragraphs.

 I am interpreting my talking of 1977, and puttering around with my sorry story of presentations of thirty years after that.
 I am musing about reversing my presentational position.
 I am sowing foundational seeds of a new genetic pragmatics of global shifting in economic education and practice.
 Indeed, simply, I am doing a popular turn in and about the second half of Method 250.
-And, further, you will note that that is what I have been doing right from the beginning in relation to our Lonergan traditions.
+And, further, you will note that this is what I have been doing right from the beginning in relation to our Lonergan traditions.

-And might my effort, in those few paragraphs, at what could be regarded as a shuffle into functional autobiography, help you to do a similar soft-shoe shuffle?
-Our shuffling, of course, would be a slim lean forward, picking up on hints from chapter12 of Method in Theology, and shuffling forward new doctrines.
-But best halt and let you muse over the shortcut to journalistic and economic awards.
+And might my effort, in those few paragraphs, at what could be regarded as a shuffle into functional autobiography, help you to do a similar soft-shoe shuffle?20 Our shuffling, of course,

-&lt;sup>18 I first presented chapter one of Sane Economics and Fusionism as a single economics grade-12 class in St. Ignatius School, Sydney, Australia.
+19 I first presented chapter one of Sane Economics and Fusionism as a single economics grade-12 class in St.Ignatius School, Sydney, Australia.
 The unbrainwashed boys got the point pretty easily.
-For a strategy of doing such pointing in school classes - or even in first year university courses - while still getting the students through the text-book rubbish and the inevitable exam, see, on my website, Prehumous 1, "Teaching High-School Economics: A Common-Quest Manifesto".
+For a strategy of doing such pointing in school classes - or even in first year university courses - while still getting the students through the text-book rubbish and the inevitable exam, see, on my website, Prehumous 1, "Teaching High-School

+Economics: A Common-Quest Manifesto".